Questions to ask financial advisors before you hire them

 Developing an interview process

-Once you have interviewed 2 or 3 advisors, you can now uses these documents to compare them.
-Here’s three most important questions of all:
+Once you have interviewed 2 or 3 advisors, you can now use these documents to compare them.
+Here are the three most important questions of all:

 - Can you see developing a long term relationship with this advisor?